AkshayPappu/Twitter-NBA-Sentiment-Predictor/README.md

 1. Clone the repository.
 2. Install the required dependencies.
-3. Run the provided scripts to collect data, train the model, and make predictions (make sure to use your own twitter bearer token).
+3. Run the provided scripts to collect data, load the model, and make predictions (make sure to use your own twitter bearer token).
+4. *** Flask server must be running in order to access tweets ***

 ## Contributions:
 Contributions from the community are welcome!
 Feel free to fork the repository, make enhancements, and submit pull requests.